 What are the chances of getting a job?

-Experienced administration officers are in demand because:
+Multi-skilled administration officers in demand

 Most organisations employ administration staff, so you can work for a variety of employers including: